-If one chooses to deviate from the consensus, one could only do it at one’s own risk, since such an exclusive, unilateral way of life would necessarily alienate one from the Whole, and thus would necessarily affect one’s happiness negatively.
-When one chooses to be so, it is not like one might experience its negative effects only at some other time, as religions generally seem to suggest, but that exclusive intention or the act itself is the regression for one.
+If one chooses to deviate from the unitive consensus, one could only do so at one’s own risk, since such an exclusive, dualistic way of life would necessarily alienate one from the One, and thus would necessarily affect one’s joy negatively.
+When one chooses to do so, it is not like one might experience its negative effects only at some other time, as religions seem to suggest, but that exclusive intention or the act itself is the regression for one.

-All such systems are run by human beings, and wisdom can be transformative for anyone at any time!
-We need to thoroughly understand that the present crisis and its solution are not ecological, political or economic, but primarily educational.
+All systems are run by human beings, and wisdom can be transformative for anyone at any time!
+It must be clearly understood that the present crisis and its solution are not ecological, political or economic by nature, but primarily educational.
 Therefore, no one should be considered to be outside its scope.
-If we are to handle the situation in terms of ‘us’ and ‘them’ that very dualism, which is inherently violent, would ruin everything.
-In fact, we would be ensuring that the dualism, the fundamental flaw of the present paradigm, would continue in some other form.
+To handle the situation in terms of us versus them, that very dualism, which is inherently violent, would ruin everything.
+It would in fact be ensuring that the dualism, the fundamental flaw of the present paradigm, would continue in some other form.

-As nation-states supposedly represent the common good, it is the trustee of all natural resources, i.e. all the land except private property – forests, sea, etc. But, this monopoly over resources is being abused in a way that they are continuously being privatized.
-This monopoly and privatization are the basic reasons for the bonded labour-like dependence of persons and communities on the system.
-Therefore local communities need to take back these resources into their collective responsibility, not only to ensure self-sufficiency of their communities but also to guarantee the long term endurance of the resources, the common wealth on which all life is based.
+The practical process of this withdrawal could have many facets.
+The state and the economy envision and propagate a lifestyle that necessitates their existence.
+In other words, if we are to envision our lifestyles as propagated by the present system, we would consequently need that very system to maintain them.
+It is thus necessary to re-imagine our lives thoroughly.
+As nation-states supposedly represent the common good, it is the trustee of natural resources, i.e. everything except private property including forests, sea, etc13.
+But the monopoly over resources is being abused by continuous privatization and this monopoly and privatization are the basic reasons for the bonded labour-like dependence of persons and communities on the system14.
+Therefore, local communities need to take back these resources into their collective responsibility, not only to ensure self-sufficiency of their communities, but also to guarantee the permanence of the resources, the common wealth on which all life is based.

-All the services like food, child care, health, education, vocation etc. which used to be taken care of by communities or nature, are now mediated and commercialized by the system.
-Even drinking water is a commodity these days.
-The process of disintegration of communities into private individuals too, is directly proportionate to their commercialization.
-Therefore, to protect our sovereignty, we basically need to take back all the services we have outsourced by rebuilding our communities and networking them together.
+All services e.g., food, child care, health, education, vocation etc., which used to be taken care of by communities or nature, are now mediated and commercialized through the system.
+Even drinking water is nowadays a commodity.
+The process of disintegration of communities into private individuals, too, is directly proportionate to their commercialization.
+Therefore, to protect our sovereignty, we must regain control over all the services previously outsourced, by rebuilding our communities and networking together.
 This would also pool-in hitherto privately held resources and optimize their usage.

-One of the chief instruments used by the state-market complex in its drive for perpetual growth is (fractional reserve) banking based on interestviii.
-It is this monetary-banking that centralizes the system.
-Interest payment for debt necessitates and ensures more and more production, since interest payment essentially means more labor and resource usage.
-In other words, a financial system that depends on people taking loans and repaying them with interest is one of the engines that run the show.
-When we build communities, members could save themselves from debt and consumption of market goods or from submitting their sovereignty to the service of the system.
-Indeed if a ‘critical mass’ of people could restrain themselves from taking loans or consuming market products, the system would implode within no time and without any particular effort.
-Put differently, since ever-growing production is a must for the endurance of the system, if we could continuously reduce commercial consumption by building (trust-based) communities, we would deprive the system of its basic fuel.
+One of the main instruments used by the state-market complex in its drive for perpetual growth is (fractional reserve) banking based on interest15.
+It is this monetary banking that centralizes the system.
+Interest payment essentially means more labor and resource usage hence necessitates and ensures more and more production.
+That is to say, a financial system that depends on people taking loans and repaying them with interest is one of the main engines that run the show.
+As we build communities, members could save themselves from debt, consumption of market goods and from submitting their sovereignty to the service of a self-injurious system.
+Indeed, if a critical mass of people could restrain themselves from taking loans or consuming market products, the system would implode in no time and without any particular effort.
+Put differently, since ever-growing production is a must for the endurance of the system, if we could continuously reduce commercial consumption and transactions by building (trust-based) communities, we would deprive the system of its basic fuel.

 The nuclear family is a major institution functioning as a basic orientation school and consumption hub of modern life.
-It brings up children as potential laborers/entrepreneurs, sends them to schools to internalize materialism and urbanism, trains them to be consumers with a stubborn sense of entitlement, initiates them into mediocre spirituality and ethics, and corrupts them in such a way that they mistake selfishness for love.
+It brings up children as potential laborers/entrepreneurs, sends them to schools to internalize dualism, materialism and urbanism, trains them to be consumers with a stubborn sense of entitlement, initiates them into mediocre spirituality and ethics, and corrupts them in such a way that they mistake selfishness for love.

-The nation-state can start the process of undoing itself primarily by acknowledging that it is just one of the transient superstructures totally dependent on an ecological base structure, i.e. Nature.
-These mammoth states are the unsuspecting species destined to become extinct owing to climate change.
-Or if we are to allow these States to continue their business as usual, they could very well be instrumental in making humanity, which includes politicians, military persons, bureaucrats etc., nearly extinct.
-In other words, humanity is now compelled to systematically dismantle States and this process of their withering away could be facilitated from both inside and outside.
+The nation-state can start the process of undoing itself primarily by acknowledging that it is just one of the transient superstructures totally dependent on an ecological base structure, i.e. nature.
+These mammoth states are the unsuspecting species destined to become extinct owing to resource depletion and climate change, if not by political and economic unrest.
+If we are to allow States to continue their business as usual, they could very well be instrumental in rendering humanity, which includes politicians, military persons, bureaucrats etc., extinct.
+That is to say, humanity is now compelled to systematically dismantle states and this process of their withering away could be facilitated from both inside and outside.

-The handing over of States’ authority over commons to communities outside the state structure, the disaffiliation of State from the debt-interest based banking system, disarmament etc., would be some of the major steps in the right direction.
+The handing over of states’ authority over commons to communities outside the state structure, the disaffiliation of state from the debt-interest based banking system, disarmament etc., would be some of the major steps in the right direction.

 Even though these ideas sound substantial, would people in general be willing to take them up?

 The truth does not change according to the number of people who endorse or negate it.
 In that sense, the number of people does not matter.
-This is one of the consolations Unitive Understanding assures for a Sovereign.
+This is one of the consolations unitive understanding assures for a sovereign.

 A human being can choose to live as one wills; we can only attempt to make sure that this is an informed choice.

-i This is not to suggest that human beings are born independently and form communities later by choice.
+2. This is not to suggest that human beings are born independently and form communities later by choice.
 Here, the approach is philosophical and methodological rather than historical.

-iii His (Jesus) disciples said to him: When will the rest of the dead take place, and when will the new world come?
+5. His (Jesus) disciples said to him: When will the rest of the dead take place, and when will the new world come?
 He (Jesus) said to them: What you are looking forward to has come, but you don’t know it. – Verse 51, Gospel of Thomas.

-v via negativa
+7. via negativa

-vii From Leviathan, authored by Thomas Hobbes, who is considered as one of the founders of modern political philosophy.
+10. From Leviathan, authored by Thomas Hobbes, who is considered as one of the founders of modern political philosophy.